oddlyspaced/rkcu/readme.md

     Bus 001 Device 002: ID 258a:004a SINO WEALTH RK Bluetooth Keyboard Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub

 Step 2:
 add a `rules` file to `/etc/udev/rules.d`
 file: `60-rk.rules`

     SUBSYSTEMS=="usb|hidraw", ATTRS{idVendor}=="258a", ATTRS{idProduct}=="004a", TAG+="uaccess"

 replace `258a` with your vendor id and `004a` with your product id, in case it is different.
 Step 3:
 Finally, reload your udev rules by running the following command :

     # udevadm control --reload-rules && udevadm trigger

+## What's working?
+Currently the script allows setting and configuring of inbuilt color profiles on the keyboard.
+Custom customisation such as custom LED colors and macros are still not present but will (hopefully) be soon supported.

+## Credits
+Big credits to [this](https://gitlab.com/CalcProgrammer1/OpenRGB/-/issues/2308) issue thread on the OpenRGB Gitlab Repo that served great reference.